 If you are unable to volunteer, but still plan to attend the conference, you will need to contact firstname.lastname@example.org to let them know that you need to pay the student registration fee to avoid being charged the full conference registration rate.

 Upon arrival at the conference site, you must check in at the main SIGCSE Technical Symposium Registration Desk to receive your conference registration packet.
 Then, visit the Student Volunteers Headquarters to check in and to receive any needed instructions or updates.
-The Student Volunteer Headquarters location will provided via the SIGCSE TS Student Volunteers Portal.
+The Student Volunteer Headquarters location will be provided via the SIGCSE TS Student Volunteers Portal.

 For each day that you have a shift, you will need to visit Student Volunteers Headquarters to check-in 15 minutes before the start of your first shift.
 The Student Volunteers Coordinators will check you in, provide any instructions for your shifts, information for the day, and how to capture your progress.
 The Student Volunteers Headquarters will be open the entire day and you can feel free to hang out there between shifts.